 With over 50,000 participants taking part across our event programme each year, we recognise the important role we have in shaping the environmental behaviours of our participants; as well as the importance of minimising our environmental impact and setting an example in cutting plastics, minimising waste and avoiding unsustainable materials and business practices.

 We are committed to reducing our environmental impact and continually improving our environmental performance as an integral part of our business strategy.
 This is to be backed up by key environmental, social and governance factors (ESG) which will shape our approach to business development and future growth.
-We intend to achieve the ISO20121 environmental standard management system by 2022.

 Would you like to work with us on our sustainability journey?
 We’d love to hear from you.